MicrosoftDocs/connected-spaces/articles/mobile-app-add-cameras.md

-# Connect a camera to a gateway with the Dynamics 365 Connected Store mobile app
+# Connect a camera to a gateway in the Dynamics 365 Connected Store mobile app

 After you've paired a gateway to your store in Microsoft Dynamics 365 Connected Store, you can connect your cameras to the gateway.
 Keep in mind that cameras are connected to a specific gateway.
 You won’t be able to find or add a camera if it isn’t available on the gateway network.
 You can connect any camera on the same network as your gateway.